microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Variables.md

 PSDocs lets you generate dynamic markdown documents using PowerShell blocks.
 To generate markdown, a document is defined inline or within script files by using the `document` keyword.

-Within a document definition, PSDocs exposes a number of automatic variables that can be read to assist with dynamic document generation.
+Within a document definition, PSDocs exposes several automatic variables that can be read to assist with dynamic document generation.
 Overwriting these variables or variable properties is not supported.

 The following variables are available for use: